jopemachine/alfred-chromium-workflow/README.md

 ### SwitchableProfiles

-List up your custom profile names here.
+List up your custom profile names if there are.

-You can switch your profile through `ch profile` with `Profile {number}` and these values.
+You can switch your profile through `ch profile` with `Profile {number}`, `Default` and these values.

 Each profile name should be splited with comma (`,`).